Rhode Island homeschooling laws and requirements

 Record Keeping – A register of attendance must be kept and turned in.

 *This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library or online.
+Check for updates at your public library or online at the Rhode Island Department of Education.
 Sections are linked to the code online for verification.